Underwater Society of America: Awards

 The USOA both operates and participates in the following awards and recognition schemes.

-It honours its own athletes with the Man & Woman Athlete of the Year being awarded for each sport and with all sports national champions being inducted in the All American Dive Team.
+It honors its own athletes with the Man & Woman Athlete of the Year being awarded for each sport.
+All national champions from any sponsored sport are also inducted into the All American Dive Team.
 There are also two underwater hockey sportsmanship awards - the Dan Wilkins Memorial Award for the National Championships and the Carl Judd Memorial Award for the Pacific Coast Championships.

 The USOA was the original supporter of the NOGI Award which is presumably named after the New Orleans Grand Isle Fishing Tournament which included an underwater section and was created during the 1950s to recognise leaders in all forms of underwater diving.
 The NOGI awards scheme is now the responsibility of the Academy of Underwater Arts and Sciences.

 In the tradition of the NOGI award, the USOA also recognizes divers within the United States at the regional level with The Regional Divers of the Year Award in the categories of art, sports, education, science and service.

 As an affiliate of the United States Olympic Committee (USOC), the USOA is eligible to nominate individuals for the USOC Athlete of the Year.

 The USOA also is a joint-founder and a sponsor of the Women Divers Hall of Fame.